nanovis/DiffFit/README.md

 ## Doc

-Open the structure, the volume map, and click `Fit`.
+Open the structure and the volume map, click `Fit`.

 ---